 - Under ALLOW CHANGES, tap on Cellular Data Changes and select Don’t Allow.

-Now open the Control Center (by swiping down from the top right corner on iPhone with Face ID and swiping up from the bottom of the screen on iPhone with Home button).
+Now open the Control Center (by swiping down from the top right corner on iPhone with Face ID and swiping up from the bottom of the screen on iPhone with the Home Button).
 You will see that you can not tap and make changes to the mobile data icon.

-This does the job when you give your phone to a kid or someone who is not tech-savvy.
+This does the job when you give your iPhone to a kid or someone who is not tech-savvy.
 But you or anyone can always go to the Settings app and make changes (enable or disable) to Cellular data settings.

 However, if you want to completely restrict cellular data for a particular app, then you can turn off cellular data for specific app.

-I hope you learned how to wisely use mobile data on your device.
+I hope you learned how to wisely use mobile data on your iPhone.
 Just make sure not to forget your Screen Time password.

 Finally, besides completely restricting cellular data, you may choose to enable Low Data Mode.
 This helps you save cellular and Wi-Fi data if you have a limited plan.
 It does so by limiting or turning off certain functions like Background app refresh, syncing, some big backups, etc.